abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

   # Generating new component
   ng generate component <name of component>
+  # You can provide some options like the path where to create the component, or whether to create a (test file, inline template, inline styles, etc.)
+  # ng generate component <name of component> --path=<path> --inline-template --inline-style --skip-tests

   # Generating new module
   ng generate module <name of module>